Edisto’s Storied Past

 Things remained stable for a number of years, then a hurricane destroyed many of the homes on Edisto Beach in 1940.

 By the 1970s, Edisto Beach experienced more development so that it could sustain visitors and residents all throughout the year.

 Growth continued to happen throughout the rest of the 20th century and continues to happen to this day.
-Edisto has been lucky in that devastating events brought on by the weather or manmade occurrences have yet to damage the island we all love and know well, but if it does, then the past has dictated that Edisto will always rise again.
+Edisto has been lucky in that devastating events brought on by the weather or manmade occurrences have yet to stop the island we all love and know well.

 Plan Your Next Visit